 A credit was issued subject to UCP 600 requiring presentation of a full set clean on board or shipped negotiable marine bills of lading.
 The presented bills of lading included a statement indicating: "Cargo Conditions As Per Survey Report issued by [name of survey company]."
-The survey report was not required to be presented under the terms and conditions of the credit.
+The survey report was not required to be presented under the terms and conditions of the credit neither was it stated to be an attachment to the bills of lading.